UPDATED 20 May 2021

 - It is highly recommended that you do not tell another player after game start how many points you bid to win your nation in the draft.
 This is intel that can be used against you, as it lets players know how many rewards points you had available to spend on upgrades.

-- You are allowed to submit this form only once.
+- You are allowed to submit the draft form only once.
+A link to an email draft form will be provided to all players.
 Please consider your choices wisely before you submit this form.
 Once submitted, it is your official draft entry.

-- Please bid anywhere from 0 to 100 points in increments of 10 points (0, 10, 20, 30, etc.) for the 25 nations in the game.
+- Please bid in increments of 1,000, from 0 to 20,000 for any nation you wish to play.
 You are allowed to bid the same number of points for multiple nations.
 This is not a ranking system.

-- You can bid 0-100 points on all 25 nations.
-You do not have 100 points to spend on the entire draft.
-You could bid 100 points on all nations if you want.
-You only lose rewards points for the one draft pick you win.
+- You can bid 0-20,000 points on all 25 nations.
+You do not have 20,000 points to spend on the entire draft.
+You could bid 20,000 points (or 0 points) on all nations if you want.
+You only lose rewards points for the one draft pick you do win.

 - You do not lose any points for the nations you do not win in the draft.
 Think of this like an auction - you only pay for what you win, and in this draft, you can only win a single nation.